Racism at work: how to stop discrimination in the workplace

 Examples of racism at work

-Under the Equality Act, there are four types of discrimination that constitute racism at work, and here is a quick summary:
+Using the UK as an example, under the Equality Act, there are four types of discrimination that constitute racism at work, and here is a quick summary:

 - Direct racial discrimination – If you are treated unfairly because of your race.
-This might mean being denied a promotion because “your type wouldn’t fit in”, or not being allowed to visit a client because “they are quite traditional, so we’ll send *a white employee* instead.”
+This might mean being denied a promotion because “your type wouldn’t fit in, or not being allowed to visit a client because “they are quite traditional, so we’ll send *a white employee* instead”.

 - Indirect racial discrimination – If workplace policies or decisions discriminate against you or put you at a disadvantage due to your race.
 This could take the form of bans on headwear or hairstyles that disproportionally impact those of a certain race or demanding overseas job applicants hold UK qualifications.
 These rules can sometimes look fair as they apply to everyone, but they actually have adverse impact on people who are Black/Asian.